 I’m always looking for new, exciting ways to prepare vegetables, because let’s face it, getting people to eat their veggies can be difficult!

 Roasted vegetables are always a hit in my house.
-I serve roasted carrots and parsnips and roasted green beans often, but these Roasted Root Vegetables are a new favorite!
+I serve roasted carrots and parsnips and roasted cauliflower with parmesan often, but these Roasted Root Vegetables are a new favorite!

 This is one delicious side dish that everyone in the house loves!